 - Organic Gold, a strong and woody USDA Organic certified black tea from Sri Lanka's Dimbulla region

 - Royal Midlands, a malty, fresh and robust Broken Orange Pekoe from the Udu Pussallawa region

 3. Yerba Mate

-Yerba Mate is an herbal tea from South America and is consumed by indigenous tribes for centuries.
+Yerba Mate is a herbal tea from South America and is consumed by indigenous tribes for centuries.
 They consume Yerba Mate early mornings while sharing tales and hunting techniques with other community members.
-It is well known as an ingredient in energy drinks, it has a smoky flavor with earthy notes.
-When compared to coffee, it has bold flavor and strong aroma.
+It is well known as an ingredient in energy drinks, it has a smoky flavour with earthy notes.
+When compared to coffee, it has a bold flavour and strong aroma.

 This South American tea contains more caffeine than green tea but still less than a cup of coffee.
 Yerba Mate contains theobromine, a compound similar to L-theanine in that it increases energy levels without jitters.
 Studies show that it can increase endurance and exercise performance.